DaveBenham/VenomModules/README.md

 The default (initialize) level for each knob always starts out at 1x, regardless of the range.
 Of course the default can be overriden by the standard Venom parameter context menu option.

 ### Output polyphonic channel count
-The output channel count always matches the input channel count, and is displayed in the LED display panel.

-If there is no input, then the output is effectively constant monophonic 0 volts.
+By default the number of output channels matches the number of input channels.
+Knobs for channels above the output count are ignored.

+There is a "Polyphony channels" option in the module context menu that lets you override the default and select a specific output channel count.
+Input channels and knobs above the specified channel count are ignored.
+Monophonic inputs are cloned to match the selected channel count.
+If the input channel count is poly but less than the selected channel count, then missing channel inputs are assumed to be constant 0 volts, meaning the output will also be 0 volts.

+### Channel count display
+The number of polyphonic channels at the output is displayed in the LED panel.
+The display will be yellow if the number of output channels is greater than or equal to the input channel count.
+The display will be red if the selected channel count is less than the input channel count.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.